 This section affects how visitors will see your content when they visit your home page and blog pages.

-The syndication settings in this section can influence web traffic.
-For example, your choice to display the full text vs a summary of your post, affects how your content displays in RSS feeds and RSS email campaigns, and could play a part in someone’s decision to explore your site further, and whether or not they will visit your site to view the rest of the content from a partial feed, or read the content in full without the need to click through to your site.
+The syndication settings on this page can have an influence web traffic.
+For example, your choice of displaying the full text vs a summary of your post, affects how your content shows up in RSS readers and blog post digests, and could impact someone’s choice to explore your site further, and whether or not they will visit your website to get the rest of the content from excerpts, or read the content in full without the need to click through to your site.

-As far as traffic is concerned, however, the main setting here is whether the Search Engine Visibility check box is ticked or not.
+The most important setting in this section as far as your traffic system is concerned is whether the Search Engine Visibility checkbox is ticked or not.

-Normally, you want to encourage search engines to visit your site.
-Leaving this box unchecked enables your site to automatically notify your update services list when a new post gets published (see Writing Settings above).
-Unless there is a specific reason why search engines should not visit your site, do not check this box …
+Generally, you would want search engines to visit your site.
+Leaving this box unchecked allows WordPress to ping your list of update services whenever a new post is published (see Writing Settings above).
+Unless you have a specific reason why search engines should not visit your site, leave this box unchecked …

-Although discussion settings are mostly concerned with how users engage with content on your site, you have the option to allow notifications to sites linked to from your content, and to allow link notifications from other blogs (pingbacks and trackbacks).
+Although this section is mostly concerned with how users engage with content on your site, you have the option to allow notifications to sites linked to from your posts, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-Here are some of the ways SEO-friendly URLs can be configured …
+Here are some of the ways permalinks can be configured …